 Camping and Caravanning at Moeraki Village Holiday Park.
 It has great views of the Bay and you can walk to the Moeraki Tavern.

-Airbnb has 28 places available in Moeraki.
+Airbnb have 28 places available in Moeraki.
 Remember you can use the Airbnb link in our sidebar to receive a great discount as a first time user.

 Gumtree Farm Stay near Oamaru is a working sheep farm and a wonderful place to experience genuine Kiwi farm life.
 It also can be booked through Airbnb.

-At home on the Sunshine Coast of Queensland I walk along the beach every night, scanning the coastal cliffs that are just a little smaller than those at Koekohe Beach New Zealand.
-I look for signs of boulders waiting to be born, but I guess there were different sediments at work millions of years ago in our part of the world.
+At home on the Sunshine Coast of Queensland I walk along the beach every night, scanning the coastal cliffs looking for signs of boulders waiting to be born.
+I guess there were different sediments at work millions of years ago in our part of the world.

 Have you seen spherical boulders on the beach before?
 If so where?